ppy/osu-wiki/wiki/osu!stream/Song_List/en.md

 *For information on the base game, see: [osu!stream](/wiki/osu!stream)*

 osu!stream features up to 45 playable songs spread across various bundles and song packs.
-As of [the 2020 update](https://news.osustream.com/post/611013728007274496/osustream-2020-release), all songs are available to be downloaded and played free of charge.
+As of [the 2020 update](https://news.osustream.com/post/611013728007274496/osustream-2020-release), all songs are available for download and play for free.

 At the Store menu, you can scroll through the list of all available song packs and preview the beatmaps inside before downloading.
 Upon selecting the `PREVIEW` button, you'll be able to see a short gameplay demo of all four difficulties in a beatmap from the lowest difficulty to the highest [in their corresponding stream order](wiki/osu!stream#new-game-play-system).